-As your go-to resource for community anchor institution broadband, the SHLB Coalition is proud to host webinars featuring key industry leaders and researchers around the topics in our Broadband Action Plan.
+As your go-to resource for community anchor institution broadband, the SHLB Coalition is proud to host webinars featuring key industry leaders and researchers to discuss relevant broadband issues.

 The most recently recorded webinar is available to the public for a month following its air date, but SHLB members may access the full archive of webinars through our online resource library.

 SHLB webinars are free and open to the public.

 The Universal Service Fund (USF) programs are critical to connecting our nation, but the mechanism that funds these initiatives is unstable and much-needed reform is long overdue.
 In this webinar, the SHLB Coalition, INCOMPAS, NTCA-The Rural Broadband Association, and Public Knowledge join forces to unpack new research from Mattey Consulting, LLC that reveals the best path forward: Expanding the existing revenues-based contributions base to include revenues from broadband internet access.
 Speakers will cover how the FCC has authority to act, why revenues are the right answer compared to other options, and why doing nothing while waiting for Congress to act is unnecessary and unwise.

 Featuring a USForward report overview by Carol Mattey, Mattey Consulting, LLC

 - Moderator: Kelcee Griffis, senior telecom reporter, Law360